O-Rings for Aerospace Applications

 Temp: -40°C to +120°C

-Note: AS568 standard NBR for non-Skydrol applications
+Note: AS568 standard NBR for non-Skydrol applications.
+Select low-temperature NBR for cold-climate operation below -30°C.

 Silicone VMQ